Chaitalykundu/Core-Subject/PostgreSQL/Theory/01-Introduction/02-PgAdmin.md

 &nbsp;

-# What is pgadmin
+# What is pgAdmin

-- **pgadmin** is a free and open source administration and development platform for managing PostgreSQL databases.
+- **pgAdmin** is a free and open source administration and development platform for managing PostgreSQL databases.

 - It is widely used as a primary tool for PostgreSQL database administration.